-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - In this Section, the calendar year deductible applies to almost all benefits.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - Under Standard Option, the calendar year deductible is \$750 per person (\$1500 per family).
-The calendar year deductible applies to certain benefits in this Section.
-We added notes throughout this brochure to show when the calendar year deductible applies. - Be sure to read Section 4, Your costs for covered services for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PRECERTIFICATION OF HOSPITAL STAYS.
-Please refer to Section 3 to be sure which services require precertification.

-Benefit Description You pay Note: The calendar year deductible applies to certain Standard Option benefits in this Section.
-We added notes throughout this brochure to show when the calendar year deductible applies.
-Inpatient hospital Room and board, such as 20% after deductible • Ward, semiprivate, or intensive care accommodations; General nursing care; and Meals and special diets.
+301 vices Important things you should keep in mind abou t these benefits: • Please remember that all benefits are subject to t brochure and are payable only when we determine • Plan physicians must provide or arrange your car re and you must be hospitalized in a Plan facility. • In this Section, the calendar year deductible appl deductible)" to show when the calendar year ded enrollment, or \$1,500 per Self and Family enroll uctible is \$750 per person (\$1,500 per Self Plus One ment).
+The calendar year deductible applies to hroughout this brochure to show when the calendar • Be sure to read Section 4, Your costs for covered sharing works.
+Also read Section 9 about coordin Medicare. d services for valuable information about how cost- nating benefits with other coverage, including with • The amounts listed below are for the charges bill or ambulance service for your surgery or care.
+A e., physicians, etc.) are in Sections 5(a) or (b). led by the facility (i.e., hospital or surgical center) ny costs associated with the professional charge (i. • YOUR PHYSICIAN MUST GET PRECERT to Section 3 to be sure which services require pre- IFICATION OF HOSPITAL STAYS.
+Please refer ecertification.
+Benefit Description You pay tandard Option benefits in this Section.
+We added notes en the calendar year deductible applies. npatient hospital Room and board, such as 20% after deductible • Ward, semiprivate, or intensive care accommodations; General nursing care; and Meals and special diets.
 Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Other hospital services and supplies, such as: 20% after deductible Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Administration of blood, blood plasma, and other biologicals Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home (Note: calendar year deductible applies.)
+Other hospital services and supplies, such as: 20% after deductible • Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Administration of blood, blood plasma, and other biologicals • Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services • Medical supplies, appliances, medical equipment, and 20% after deductible

+Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home (Note: calendar year deductible applies.)
 20% after deductible